-- 1. Use standard and contact precautions with strict adherence to hand hygiene. - Use contact precautions (gown and glove) to enter the room area IF extensive contact is anticipated or contact with infected areas is planned (debridement or dressing of colonized or infected wound). - 3.
+- 1. Use standard and contact precautions with strict adherence to hand hygiene. - Use contact precautions (gown and glove) to enter room area IF extensive contact is anticipated or contact with infected areas is planned (debridement or dressing of colonized or infected wound). - 3.
 Per standard precautions, wear mask and eye protection or face shield if performing procedures likely to generate splash or splatter of VISA/VRSA contaminated material (e.g., blood, body fluids, secretions, and excretions). - 4.
-Perform hand hygiene using appropriate agents (e.g., alcohol-based hand sanitizer or hand washing with soap and water).
+Perform hand hygiene using appropriate agent (e.g., alcohol-based hand sanitizer or hand washing with soap and water).

-Public Health Significance (2,3)
+Public Health Significance (2,4)

-In the early 1940s, S. aureus was uniformly susceptible to penicillin; however, widespread resistance to penicillin and semisynthetic penicillinase-antimicrobial agents led to reliance on vancomycin for documented methicillin-resistant S. aureus.
+In the early 1940's, S. aureus was uniformly susceptible to penicillin; however, widespread resistance to penicillin and semi-synthetic penicillinase-antimicrobial agents lead to reliance of vancomycin for documented methicillin-resistant S. aureus.
 Reports in the 1990s suggested that the susceptibility of S. aureus to vancomycin was changing.
-In May 1996, the first documented infection VISA (minimum inhibitory concentration [MIC] = $4-8 \mu g/ml$ ) was reported in a patient in Japan.
+In May 1996, the first documented infection VISA (minimum inhibitory concentration [MIC] = 4-8 $\mu$ g/ml) was reported in a patient in Japan.
 Subsequently, infections with VISA strains have been reported in patients from the US, Europe, and Asia.
 To date, all VISA examined have had non-transferable resistance mechanisms, which are not maintained in the absence of vancomycin.
 Furthermore, expression of the VISA phenotype appears to have substantial fitness costs for the organism.
-For these reasons, VISA is considered less of a public health threat than VISA/VRSA.
+For these reasons, VISA are considered less of a public health threat than VISA/VRSA.